 Injuries and Illnesses

 Firefighters have one of the highest rates of injuries and illnesses of all occupations.
-They often encounter dangerous situations, including collapsing floors and walls, traffic accidents, and overexposure to flames and smoke.
-As a result, workers must wear protective gear to help lower these risks.
-Often, the protective gear can be very heavy and hot.
+They often encounter dangerous situations, including collapsing floors and walls and overexposure to flames and smoke.
+Workers must wear protective gear to help lower these risks.

 Firefighters typically need a high school diploma and training in emergency medical services.
-Most firefighters also must pass a written and physical test, complete a series of interviews, and hold an emergency medical technician (EMT) certification.
-All firefighters receive extensive training after being hired.
+Prospective firefighters must pass written and physical tests, complete interviews, and train at a fire academy.
+Additionally, fire departments may require firefighters to have other credentials, such as emergency medical technician (EMT) certification.
+Firefighters must complete continuing education to obtain or maintain these credentials.

 Applicants for firefighter jobs typically must be at least 18 years old and have a valid driver’s license.
 They must also pass a medical exam and drug screening to be hired.
-After being hired, firefighters may be subject to random drug tests.
+After being hired, firefighters may be subject to random drug tests and also need to complete routine physical fitness assessments.

 Education

-The entry-level education needed to become a firefighter is a high school diploma or equivalent.
-However, some class work beyond high school usually is needed to obtain the emergency medical technician (EMT) basic certification.
+The entry-level education typically required to become a firefighter is a high school diploma or equivalent.
+However, some postsecondary instruction, such as in assessing patients’ conditions, dealing with trauma, and clearing obstructed airways, is usually needed to obtain the emergency medical technician (EMT) certification.
 EMT requirements vary by city and state.

 Training

-Entry-level firefighters receive several weeks of training at fire academies run by the fire department or by the state.
-Through classroom instruction and practical training, recruits study fire-fighting and fire-prevention techniques, local building codes, and emergency medical procedures.
+Entry-level firefighters receive a few months of training at fire academies run by the fire department or by the state.
+Recruits learn firefighting and fire-prevention techniques, local building codes, and emergency medical procedures.
 They also learn how to fight fires with standard equipment, including axes, chain saws, fire extinguishers, and ladders.
+After attending a fire academy, firefighters usually must complete a probationary period.

-Some fire departments have accredited apprenticeship programs that last up to 4 years.
-These programs combine classroom instruction with on-the-job-training under the supervision of experienced firefighters.
+Those wishing to become wildland firefighters may attend apprenticeship programs that last up to 4 years.
+These programs combine instruction with on-the-job-training under the supervision of experienced firefighters.

 In addition to participating in training programs conducted by local or state fire departments and agencies, some firefighters attend federal training sessions sponsored by the National Fire Academy.
-These training sessions cover topics including executive development, anti-arson techniques, disaster preparedness, hazardous materials control, and public fire safety and education.
+These sessions cover topics including anti-arson techniques, disaster preparedness, hazardous materials control, and public fire safety and education.

 Licenses, Certifications, and Registrations